SwordSory/Bullet_Rain/README.md

 # Bullet_Rain(0.15)

-A silly game made.[Still Updating]
+A silly game I made.[Still Updating]

 In this game bullets come from top and the sides and you as the player have to dodge then.
 You get three lievs.

 -[Score Bug] Patched